vaibhavi-tilak/vaibhavi-tilak/README.md

 # Vaibhavi Tilak

 Cybersecurity professional with 4+ years of experience in application security, risk management, and threat analysis across finance and tech sectors.
-CompTIA Security+ certified, with a strong foundation in SIEM, IAM, AWS, API protection, DLP, and secure systems on both Windows and Linux.
-Recognized as a UTD Scholar and awarded the “High Five” at Newgen for exceptional team contributions.
-Supported compliance and audit readiness by aligning security and engineering in a changing regulatory environment.
-Ranked Top 5% on TryHackMe.
+CompTIA Security+ certified, with a strong foundation in SIEM, IAM, AWS, API protection, DLP, and secure systems on both Windows and Linux. .

 ## About Me
 Welcome to my GitHub profile!
 I am passionate about cybersecurity and continuously improving system security, compliance, and threat resilience.